 Domestic cats have also been tested by WAIS.
 It turned out that they kept the new information for about 16 hours.
 Further research has shown that cats are aware of objects they do not currently see and that their sensory skills are comparable to those of a 2-year-old child.
 There are also indications that cats can remember the facts of their lives up to 10 years ago.
 They probably also have dreams, as evidenced by the fast movement of the eyeballs during sleep, i.e. the presence of the REM phase in which a human experiences dreams.

 Domestic cats certainly have a lot of memories, but criteria such as relationships with people, individual differences in intelligence levels, and age can all have a significant impact on memory quality.

 One thing to know is: cats, as close relatives of wild predators, are still well adapted to the environment with clear rules.
 Even today, in such conditions, they are more able to recall what they have learned in the past and to adapt these memories to the current situation.

-Good memory can therefore be “pulled up” under the method of protection against predators.
-So if the cat once learn to defend against the attacker, a cat will manage it for the second, tenth and hundredth time.
+A good memory can therefore be “pulled up” under the method of protection against predators.
+So if the cat once learns to defend against the attacker, a cat will manage it for the second, tenth and hundredth time.

 Cat’s memory and age

 As with humans, cats also have the best memory at an early age.
-Great memory is the potential that kittens neatly use while playing hunts.
+A great memory is a potential that kittens neatly use while playing hunts.
 These seemingly innocent fools will save your cat’s life and help him to get food in the future.